RDP1974/Delphi64RTL/Readme.md

 - RDPMM64.pas wrapper for memory manager (put this unit as first unit clause in project source)
 - RDPSimd64.pas wrapper for simd rtl
 - RDPZlib64.pas wrapper for zlib deflate
-- RDPWebBroker64.pas utils to enhance webbroker web apps (level -2 AC mode in deflate call should be used over UTF-8 streams for web optimization, if you need to compress binary contents use level from 1 to 9)<br>
+- RDPWebBroker64.pas utils to enhance webbroker web apps (level -2 AC mode in deflate call should be used over UTF-8 streams for web optimization, if you need to compress binary contents use level from 1 to 9 to avoid excepts)<br>
 - SeaIISFilter ultra-fast realtime deflate filter for IIS web server (5x faster than default gzip)(will update it with a small project built over this extension)
 - License.txt for legal terms